 Eczema causes red, itchy, and dry rashes that range from mild to severe.
 Persistent scratching due to severe eczema can cause damage to your skin, putting you at risk for skin infection.
 Finding a way to successfully manage this condition can prevent complications.

 Here are some essential oils that can potentially ease eczema symptoms.
 First, let’s take a look at some of the risks of using them.

 Even though essential oils may provide relief for your severe eczema, use these oils with caution.
 Some people experience irritation due to allergic reactions or sensitivities after applying the oils.

 Also, more research is needed to determine if these oils truly help relieve eczema symptoms.

-If you’re using an essential oil for the first time, do a skin test and apply a small dab to a patch of skin.
-Look for signs of a reaction, like stinging, burning, or redness.
+If you’re using an essential oil for the first time, do a skin test.
+To perform a skin test:

-If you’re curious about trying an essential oil, get your doctor’s opinion first so you don’t end up making your condition worse.
+If you’re curious about trying an essential oil, talk to your doctor first.
+They can help you determine if using essential oils poses any concerns such as making your condition worse.

 Some people claim that coconut oil has various benefits, whether you cook with it or apply it topically.